-Welcome to the Apogee IT Services’ 2016 State of the Company Letter.
-This is the 13th annual State of the Company Letter (SOTCL).
-For those new to the Apogee family, the SOTCL was initially conceived by PC Network Services founder Peter Briden in an airport back in 2004 while watching the President’s annual State of the Union Address.
-Peter put pen to paper, and a tradition was born.
+Welcome to the Apogee IT Services 2017 State of the Company Letter (also available in PDF form).
+This is the 14th annual State of the Company Letter (SOTCL).
+For those new to the Apogee family, the SOTCL was initially conceived by PC Network Services founder Peter Briden in an airport back in 2004 while watching the President’s annual State of the Union message.
+Peter had an idea, started writing, and an annual tradition was born.

 Before we begin, we first want to give a huge Thank You to the people who give us our purpose:

 - To our clients for giving us the opportunity to perform every day while doing what we love